deeplearning4j/deeplearning4j/README.md

 #### Use Maven Central Repository

 Search Maven Central for [deeplearning4j](https://search.maven.org/#search%7Cga%7C1%7Cdeeplearning4j) to get a list of dependencies.

-Add the dependency information to your `pom.xml` file. **We highly recommend downloading via Maven unless you plan to help us develop DL4J.**
+Add the dependency information to your `pom.xml` file. **We highly recommend downloading via Maven unless you plan to help us develop DL4J.** An easy way to get up-to-date dependencies is to use the ones listed in our [dl4j-examples POM](https://github.com/deeplearning4j/dl4j-examples/blob/master/pom.xml).

 <!--
 #### Yum Install / Load RPM (Fedora or CentOS)